adipurnama/todo/README.md

 No header required.

 #### Parameters
-No parameters required.
+All body elements are required.

 #### Request Body
-All elements are required.

 	{
   	  "email": string,